Latest News

 Morgan Stanley believes that gold will continue to rise, due to a declining U.S. Dollar, the strong ETF purchases, central bank purchases and demand for safe havens.

 Jim Wyckoff said that silver is normally a close follower to gold.
-However, in the last few weeks, the price of silver has been leading the gold market.
+However, in the last few weeks, the price of silver has outpaced gold.
 He added that the prices would rise above $60 per ounce, and might even reach $70 by the end of the year.

 (source: Reuters)